Gene-Weaver/FieldPrism/README.md

 5. Test the installation:
     - `python3 test.py`
     - If you see large red messages, then the installation was not successful.
 The rror message will be below the large red boxes, providing information on how to correct the installation error.
 If you need more help, please submit an inquiry in the form at [FieldPrism.org](https://fieldprism.org/)
+6. You can view the test output in `FieldPrism/demo/demo_output/`

 ### Installation - Mac OS